 Before you can start booking desks, you need to get your data into the new system.
 This often includes employee lists, office floor plans, and team information.
 The key to a smooth migration is preparation.
 Start by cleaning up your existing data—are employee roles and departments up to date?
 A clean slate prevents future headaches.
 Work with your IT team to plan the migration process.
 Choosing a tool with robust integrations can make this step much simpler, as it can pull information directly from the HR and communication tools you already use.

-Getting Your Team On Board
+Getting Buy-In and Adoption from Your Team

 Adoption is everything.
 The most powerful software is useless if no one uses it.
 The best way to get your team on board is to make it incredibly easy for them.
 Choose a tool that fits into their existing workflow, like one that operates within Slack or Microsoft Teams.
 This removes the friction of learning a separate platform.
 Identify a few enthusiastic employees to be your “champions.”
 Get them trained first and let them help their colleagues.
 Host short, informal training sessions and create simple guides they can reference later.

-How to Measure Success
+How to Measure Success After Launch

 How will you know if your new office capacity software is working?
 You need to define what success looks like before you launch.
 Your goals should be specific to your company’s needs.
 Are you trying to encourage more in-person collaboration on certain days?
 Or perhaps you want to make better use of your real estate and potentially downsize your office footprint.
 Set clear, measurable objectives from the start.
 For example, a goal might be to “achieve an average 75% desk utilization rate on Tuesdays and Wednesdays within three months.”

-The KPIs That Matter
+Tracking the KPIs That Actually Matter

 Once you have your goals, you need the right metrics to track your progress.
 Go beyond simple booking numbers and look at the data that tells a story about how your space is being used.
 Key performance indicators (KPIs) to monitor include space utilization rates, peak occupancy days, and no-show rates for bookings.
 A good hot desk booking system will provide a dashboard with this information.
 You can also track qualitative data by sending out short surveys to ask employees about their in-office experience.